mattyoung101/musicvis3d/paper/major.typ

 LearnOpenGL camera, is that the new camera represents its pose as just a 3D vector and quaternion, rather than a set of vectors.
 This means that the pose of the camera can be described much more easily, and can also be interpolated to create animations.
 Other than that, it still outputs the same perspective and view matrices, has an FOV and uses a perspective projection.
+Modifications to the upstream Cinder project camera include a small refactor, removal of unnecessary code for this project such as pick ray projection, and the addition of the freecam controller.

 To implement camera moves, I chose to represent any given move as a begin pose, end pose, and a duration.
 This is encoded in the `cosc::CameraAnimation` class.
 Then, in turn, a `cosc::CameraAnimationManager` is attached to the `cosc::Camera`, which enables it to animate the camera every frame.

+// TODO do we really wanna show all this code?
 ```cpp
 /// The pose of a camera, with its position and orientation.
 class CameraPose {